pgardias/pgardias.github.io/_pages/links.md

 [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf) by Richard Hamming reflects on his years at Bell Labs and research success

 [How to do Research at the MIT AI Lab](https://dspace.mit.edu/bitstream/handle/1721.1/41487/AI_WP_316.pdf?sequence=4) is full of useful advice for any researcher

+[Advice for Undergraduates Considering Graduate School](https://pages.gseis.ucla.edu/faculty/agre/grad-school.html) is an essay to prospective undergraduates interested in research, from a [series](https://pages.gseis.ucla.edu/faculty/agre/index.html) of essays by Philip Agre

 [You Cannot Serve Two Masters](http://www.argmin.net/2018/08/09/co-employment/) by Ben Recht discusses industry misdirection of academic work away from "curiosity driven research"